The Brent-WTI spread

 What’s impacting the Brent-WTI spread?

-Around 2011, US oil production started booming due to high prices and technological advances that unlocked vast shale deposits.
+Around 2011, US oil production started booming due to the high prices and technological advances that unlocked vast shale deposits.
 Rising production from Canada also contributed to a rise in North America’s supply.

 Previously, US crude oil couldn’t be exported.
 Also, there wasn’t enough transportation capacity to get booming inland supplies to the main demand center for oil on the US Gulf Coast, which has most of the refining capacity in the United States.